theopmw/leftfield-clothing/TESTING.md

 - [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

-- [x] Confirm all post data is diplayed correctly.
+- [x] Confirm all post data is displayed correctly.

 - [x] Confirm clicking the post image opens the image in a new tab.